 Following are some common types of black teas and the tastes with which they are associated.

-Flavonoids, which are highly concentrated in black tea, have been associated with a number of health benefits that include reduced the risk of stroke and heart disease.
+Flavonoids, which are highly concentrated in black varieties of tea, have been associated with a number of health benefits that include reduced the risk of stroke and heart disease.

 There are research studies that link flavanoids, which are present in all blends, to lowering cholesterol levels, reducing inflammations, improving blood flow, and even helping the body maintain proper blood sugar levels.